witnessmenow/Universal-Arduino-Telegram-Bot/README.md

 - EchoBot : replies echoing your messages.

 - FlashLedBot : Reacts to your command switching ON/OFF a GPIO.

-- EchoBotWithPost : same as EchoBot but using post to commincate with Telegram.

 - CustomKeyboard : Same as FlashLedBot but also uses a replyKeyboard